kettil/dotfiles/README.md

 ## ⛄ Dotfiles

 All static dotfiles are stored in the [./configs](./configs) folder.
-Via `./setup install` or `./setup update` the files are linked to the home directory.
+Via `./setup` the files are linked to the home directory.
 The folder structure of configs is kept in the home directory.

 ## 🗺 Aliases